 It usually takes me from 10 to 20 minutes to clean out mine, which is not a lot by any means.

-The second most important feature of the possibly best aquarium filter suitable for your turtle tank is the amount of media it can hold.
+The second most important feature of the possibly best aquarium filter suitable for your aquatic turtle pet is the amount of media it can hold.

-The power of the output pump would be nothing without a decent amount of mechanical, biological and chemical barriers for all the nasties that get circulated in the aquarium.
+The power of the output pump would be nothing without a decent amount of mechanical, biological and chemical barriers for all the nasties that get circulated in an aquarium with turtles.

-The canister filters I’m reviewing here provide immense space for filtering media.
+The canister water filters I’m reviewing here provide immense space for filtering media.

-Most of them will have more than one stage of filtration, expressed as multiple media trays.
+Most of them will have more than one stage of filtration, in the form of multiple media trays.

 Some of the models below will come with their own pads and some will be delivered to you empty.

-With turtles, you’ll want a huge amount of bio media so that the tank can remain cycled at all times by handling the copious amounts of ammonia and nitrite.
+With aquatic turtles, you’ll want a huge amount of biological filtration so that the aquarium can remain cycled at all times by handling the copious amounts of ammonia and nitrite.

-Another thing you’d want to pay attention to is the physical gunk that will build up in your filter.
+Another thing you’d want to pay attention to is the physical gunk that will build up in your filter’s media.